khumbulanidev/daillyplanner-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Calendar is a used as a child component of the CalendarContainer.
+When the Calendar container the current month is shown on the screen and changing month and year will change the month being displayed on the screen.
+This uses ViewContainerRef to create a calendar at runtime and populate the days together with tasks for that day.